CASTLE-FWK/Documentation/README.md

 ###About
 CASTLE was created by Lachlan Birdsey as part of his PhD research on modeling and analysis of complex adpative systems.
 Publications using CASTLE and/or CASL can found [Link]()

+###COPYRIGHT
+CASTLE & CASL were created by Lachlan Birdsey at the University of Adelaide